Bahadur Shah Zafar grave dispute: Burying Zinat Mahal and Jawan Bakht

-Zafar's wife, Zinat Mahal, died in 1882 approximately 20 years after his death.
+Zafar's wife, Zinat Mahal, died in 1882, approximately 20 years after his death.
 When she died, the location of Zafar's grave had already been forgotten and "could not be located," so she was buried in a roughly similar position near a tree where his grave was assumed to be.
 Zafar's son, Mirza Jawan Bakht, died two years later and was also buried at the same site.

-1903 visitors and protest
+1903 visitors and protests

 In 1903, a group of visitors came from India to pay tribute to Zafar at his burial place.
-But at that time "even the exact location of Zinat Mahal's grave had been forgotten though some local guides pointed out the sight of the withered lotus tree."
-In 1905, the Muslims of Rangoon protested and demanded that there should be some measure to demarcate Zafar's grave because "...As a man or as a king, Bahadur Shah was not to be admired, but he should be remembered."
+But at that time "even the exact location of Zinat Mahal's grave had been forgotten, though some local guides pointed out the sight of the withered lotus tree."
+In 1905, the Muslims of Rangoon protested and demanded that there should be some measure to demarcate Zafar's grave because "...as a man or as a king, Bahadur Shah was not to be admired, but he should be remembered."
 They wanted the government to buy a "strip of land enclosing the grave in question, of sufficient area to permit a monument worthy of Bahadur Shah erected over it."

 This notion was forwarded by the British to Calcutta and the reply was that it was "inappropriate for the Government" to construct "anything" over the remains of Zafar as a tomb "which might become a place of pilgrimage."
-This was followed by demonstrations and a "long series of newspaper articles" by which the British agreed in 1907 to erect a single stone slab in which it was engraved "Bahadur Shah, ex-King of Delhi died at Rangoon November 7th, 1862 and was buried near this spot."
+This was followed by demonstrations and a "long series of newspaper articles" by which the British agreed in 1907 to erect a single stone slab on which was engraved, "Bahadur Shah, ex-King of Delhi died at Rangoon on November 7th, 1862, and was buried near this spot."
 The Rangoon Times of 26 August 1907 reported that a meeting would be held at the Victoria Hall to "record a sense of satisfaction among the Mohammedan community for the erection of the present memorial."
 Later that year, a memorial stone devoted to Zinat Mahal was added.
 Zafar's granddaughter, Raunaq Zamani, was also buried nearby.
 Though the spot was lost, people knew that Zafar was buried somewhat south of Shwedagon Pagoda.